celery/celery/docs/getting-started/first-steps-with-celery.rst

         new rate limit set successfully

-See :ref:`guide-routing` to read more about task routing, and the :setting:`CELERY_ANNOTATIONS` setting for more about annotations, or :ref:`guide-monitoring` for more about remote control commands, and how to monitor what your workers are doing.
+See :ref:`guide-routing` to read more about task routing, and the :setting:`task_annotations` setting for more about annotations, or :ref:`guide-monitoring` for more about remote control commands, and how to monitor what your workers are doing.